Find the latest information and advice about Coronavirus in West Sussex.

 The Think local act personal website has information about other community-centred approaches that are having a positive impact on people's lives.

-Talk Locals will be staffed by representatives from a range of disciplines (social workers, occupational therapists and Prevention and Assessment Team workers) who will meet with people to discuss their social care needs with them and help to find solutions on the day of the appointment if possible.
+Talk Locals are booked face-to-face appointments in community venues that are staffed by representatives from a range of disciplines (social workers, occupational therapists and Prevention and Assessment Team workers) who meet with people to discuss their social care needs with them and help to find solutions on the day of the appointment if possible.

 The sessions will be held in venues where assessments (including around bathing, toileting and step mobility) can take place, telecare equipment can be demonstrated, and information and advice about services and activities in the local community are available.